-- Ski touring boots

-- Ski poles
+- Ski touring boots - Ski poles

-- Boot crampons steel crampons are recommended for this tour
+- Boot crampons

 - Ice axe

 - Harness with karabiner, sling and prussic loop

 - 35 40 litre rucksack with straps on the side for carrying your skis

 - Avalanche transceiver, shovel and probe.

-If you need to rent skis or boots then you must arrange this with a hire shop in St. Mortiz and you'll need to arrive in time to collect this kit from the store.
+If you need to rent skis or boots can be arranged with a hire shop in Zinal, please send the details of what you need to rent to our office by email.